Online User Experience and Human-Computer Interaction Degree

 What Can You Do with a UX & Human-Computer Interactions Degree?

-Drexel’s MSI in Human-Computer Interaction and User Experience prepares you for roles throughout the industry.
+Drexel’s MS in Human-Computer Interaction and User Experience prepares you for roles throughout the industry.
 A few common titles are user researcher, UX designer, and user interface (UI) designer.
 So, what’s the difference between them?

 User Researcher — A user researcher uses quantitative and qualitative research to learn more about your business’s target audience.
 This feedback can help determine the design process and ensure your product meets your users’ needs.